brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-nitty-gritty.md

 	- x64 (`linux-x64`)
 	- IA-32 (`linux-ia32`)

 3. To unpack the `.tar.gz` archive file to retrieve its contents, enter `tar -xf ` followed by the name of the `.tar.gz` file.
-(As an alternative, depending on your particular Linux distribution and windows manager, you **may** also be able to use a GUI to perform this operation.)\
+(As an alternative, depending on your particular Linux distribution and windows manager, you **may** also be able to use a GUI to perform this operation.)
+The resulting contents will depend on which `tar.gz` archive file you chose.
-The resulting contents should be as shown in your downloads folder:
-{{< highlight plaintext "linenos=false" >}}
-sass_embedded
-└─ dart-sass-embedded
-└─ src
-		└─ dart
-		└─ dart-sass-embedded.snapshot
-		└─ LICENSE
-{{< /highlight >}}
-Even though it lacks an extension, `sass_embedded/dart-sass-embedded` is a shell script that works with the actual binary, `sass_embedded/src/dart`.

 ### Move the `sass_embedded` folder to `bin`